Search for keywords or topics in magmageopark.no

 From Sogndalstrand to Egersund

 The final stage continues northwards towards Egersund.
-You can choose to follow the Norwegian Scenic Route or take a detour, as Reidun and Frode decided to do.
+You can choose to follow the Norwegian Scenic Route, or take one of the small ones that Reidun and Frode decided to take.

 Along the route is the Nesvåg Boat and Motor Museum, a maritime museum that tells the story of boating and motors along the coast.
 The road continues on towards the hike to Nesvåghålene.
 Here, the road runs tightly between the mountains and the sea, and in some places it is extra narrow.